 We’ve all been missing our friends during this time and video calls are great but sometimes they just don’t cut it.
 You can now hang out with your friends in person as long as you maintain the 1.5 metre physical distance.

 Non-residents are now allowed to visit residents at Student One, however you will be limited to one visitor at a time.
 If you do have a visitor they must stay with you at all times and will have their temperature checked when being signed in.
-You can also head to a friends place outside of Student One as long as there are no more than five visitors from seperate households in attendance.
-Want to get even more social?
-Head outside for a non-contact activity and you can hang out as a group of 10.
+You can also head to a friends place outside of Student One as long as there are no more than 20 visitors from seperate households in attendance.

 Go for a walk or hike

 Get outdoors and enjoy the fresh air and sunshine.
 The national parks in Queensland have been reopened and are calling your name.
-Before you grab your walking shoes, take a look at our list of the best hikes and walks in and around Brisbane and remember to stay within 150km and don’t cross any state borders.
+Before you grab your walking shoes, take a look at our list of the best hikes and walks in and around Brisbane and remember don’t cross any state borders.

 Don’t get us wrong, living off UberEats has been lovely, but Brisbane just isn’t the same without its eating out scene and don’t even get us started on how much we’ve missed brunch.
-Restaurants, cafes and pubs are now open for business for a maximum of 10 people at a time.
+Restaurants, cafes, pubs, clubs and hotels are now open for business for a maximum of 20 people at a time.
 We recommend wearing your stretchy pants.

 Go for a swim

 Indoor and outdoor pools, including the Student One pool at Wharf Street are ready and waiting for you to make a splash.
 Both the Gold and Sunshine Coasts are also within easy access of Brisbane if you’d like to take a day trip to the beach for a swim on the saltier side.